valtermro/reactnd-project-mobile-flashcards/README.md

 Installation/Development
 ------------------------

-*NOTE: npm can be used in place of yarn for*
+*NOTE: npm can be used in place of yarn*

 To run the app locally:
 1. Install the project dependencies with `yarn install`.